Report

 0

-detection score for US respondents—only slightly better than a coin flip (where 1 is perfect accuracy)
+mean detection score for US respondents, only a tiny fraction better than a coin flip, where 0 is random guessing.

 0 %